Sanaaq community programming: Call for projects

 Timetable

-- Announcement of successful and unsuccessful projects: by June 23, 2025.
+- Announcement of successful and unsuccessful projects: Monday, April 13, 2026.

-A report on the activity must be completed within one month after the project is finished, by filling out a form.
+- Report: A simple report on the activity must be completed within one month after the project ends, by filling out a form

-The following items must be sent by WeTransfer to the e-mail address [email protected]:
+The following items must be sent by WeTransfer to [email protected]:

 - Your project budget*